 - a.
 A group larger than the cell group, the class is designed to provide learning in an environment of fun and fellowship. - b.
-In the class setting, everyone knows the members' names and recognizes when someone is absent. - c.
-Typically this group is a Sunday School class or a special interest group.
+In the class setting, everyone knows the members' names and recognizes when someone is absent.

+c.
+Typically this group is the Sunday school class or a special interest group.